akeneo/portal-helpcenter/content/md/support/manage-support-access.md

 1. Click on the `Add contact` button
 1. Select `Select other contact`
 1. Enter the email of the contact, `This contact exists in the portal.` must appear.
-1. Click on the `Add Contact access` button to validate the creation.
+1. Click on the `Add Contact access` button to approve the key.

 ![Add existing contact form](../img/helpdesk_add_existing_contact.png)

 ## Add access to a new contact

 Supervisors or Project Managers have the possibility to **create a new contact** from this form.
 It is possible to attach this contact directly to your company or to declare it as external.
-The external contact will be visible from the contacts of your company and will be removed from your company if it is no longer linked to your company.
-For example, if you delete its access.
+The external contact will be visible from the contacts of your company and will be removed from your company if they are no longer linked to your company.
+For example, if you delete their access.

 1. Click on the `Add contact` button
 1. Select `Select other contact`
 1. Enter the email of the contact you want to create, `This contact doesn't exist in the portal, you can create it.` must appear.
 1. Choose if the contact is from the company or an external one.
 1. Fill in the contact information.
-1. In the case of a company contact, you can give him different groups.
+1. In the case of a company contact, you can assign them to different groups
-1. Click on the `Add Contact access` button to validate the creation.
+1. Click on the `Add Contact access` button to approve the key.

 ![Add contact form](../img/helpdesk_add_access.gif)